Understanding the View Definition in SQL Server – A Guide for Devs

 Views are read-only by default, meaning you cannot insert, update or delete data through the view.
 However, you can create an updatable view that allows you to modify data in the underlying tables indirectly.
 Changes made to the view are applied to the underlying tables seamlessly.

-READ ALSO ARK Free Server Hosting PC: The Ultimate Guide for Devs
+READ ALSO Best Server Hosting for FiveM

 Benefits of Using View Definition